rafaelprietocuriel/TravelPatterns9-11/README.md

 - SocialcontactMatrix

 Corresponds to a 19 X 19 table, where cell i,j = 1 if i and j are connected in the social contact network.
 The table was obtained in the UCINET software datasets.
 Columns and rows are labelled with the name corresponding to the column "n" on the Attributes table.

+# How to cite
+If you use this database, please cite it as below:
+Walther, O., Prieto Curiel R., Padron, J., Scheuer, J. 2022.
+Mapping the Travel Geography of the 9/11 Network. arXiv, link to follow.